ArtisticPhoenix/eJinn/README.md

  - **namespace** : Namespace for the exception classes.

- - **exception** : A list of Excptions, this is an Object because then we force yo to use a numeric 'key'  ( which is the error code ) and this also forces it to be unique for each config file.
+ - **exception** : A list of Excptions, this is an Object because then we force you to use a numeric 'property'  ( which is the error code ) and this also forces it to be unique for each config file its imporatant that this is a `string` that's probably the only thing you need to be careful about with _eJinn_.

     - **class** :  Error code -> Class pair